-- Provide for three types of awards (cash, restricted stock and options) to senior executives, including each of the Named Executive Officers, but limit awards for lower level executives to cash and restricted stock. - The cash portion of the Company's LTIP will be performance-based.
+- Provide for three types of awards (cash, restricted stock and options) to senior executives including each of the Named Executive Officers but limit awards for lower level executives to cash and restricted stock. - The cash portion of the Company's LTIP will be performance-based.
 The performance criteria for the cash payment is a single metric, relative total shareholder return over the applicable period as compared to the S&P SmallCap 600 (Materials Group).
 By tying the cash award to shareholder value, it allows a market metric to be used as a performance measure without accounting complications. - Restricted stock will be time-based and would vest at the end of three years assuming continued employment of the grantee.
-These restricted shares would be eligible for dividends payable at the time dividends are paid generally. - Options will vest in three equal installments over a three-year performance period commencing with the anniversary of the date of grant.
+These restricted shares would be eligible for dividends payable at the time dividends are paid generally. - Options will vest in three equal installments over a three-year period commencing with the anniversary of the date of grant.

 The relative value of each of the three categories of awards is roughly equal at the time of grant assuming target performance for the cash portion.
-The starting point for determining the Named Executive Officers' LTIP award is to first determine the percentage of base pay for each position at the 50th percentile of market comparables.
-Similar to the other components of total direct compensation, other factors in determining the actual percentage of base salary are taken into consideration such as experience, breadth of responsibilities, tenure in the position, whether the position held is for succession planning purposes, overall individual performance, and internal equity.
+The starting point for determining the Named Executive Officers' LTIP award is to first determine the percentage of base pay for each position at the 50 th percentile of market comparables.
+Similar to the other components of total direct compensation, other factors in determining the actual percentage of base salary are taken into consideration such as experience, breadth of responsibilities, tenure in the position, whether the position held is for succession planning purposes, overall individual performance and internal equity.
 Based on recommendations from the Committee's outside compensation consultants as to typical plan design, the Committee decided to divide the total LTIP award into three components, allocated equally (based on fair value) to stock options, restricted stock and a target cash award.

-In the first quarter of 2011, the Committee selected participants for the 2011-2013 performance period, including all of the Named Executive Officers.
+In the first quarter of 2013, the Committee selected participants for the 2013-2015 performance period, including all of the Named Executive Officers.
 The specific amount of each award was determined based on market data provided by Connell, as well as the relative position and role of each executive officer within the Quaker organizational structure, influence on long-term results, past practice, performance factors independent of the terms and amounts of awards previously granted, and policy targets for the mix of compensation between base salary, annual and long-term incentives.
 The Committee determined that the use of the percentage of base salary has at times caused internal inequity issues.
-To mitigate this dynamic, the Committee decided to use market data related to a percentage of base salary with application of an absolute value in making awards determination for similarly valued positions of Vice President, Chief Financial Officer and Treasurer; Vice President and Managing Director-Europe; Vice President and Managing Director-Asia/Pacific; and Vice President-Global Metalworking and Fluid Power and Corporate Secretary.
+To mitigate this dynamic, the Committee decided to use market data related to a percentage of base salary with application of an absolute value in making awards determination for similarly valued positions of Vice President, Chief Financial Officer and Treasurer; Vice President and Managing Director - EMEA; Vice President and Managing Director - Asia/Pacific (now in the position of Vice President and Global Leader - Grease, Fluid Power and Mining); and Vice President - Global Metalworking and Fluid Power and Corporate Secretary (now in the position of Vice President and Global Leader - Metalworking, Can and Corporate Secretary).
 The Committee agreed with the proposed recommendations for total LTIP valuation of each executive.
-The target award for Mr. Barry was 140% of base salary while for the other Named Executive Officers the range was 43% to 51% of base salary.
-The comparative data indicated that the CEO's LTIP target awards percentage should be higher than the other Named Executive Officers because his leadership role in the global organization and level of responsibility and experience warrants the greater percentage opportunity.
+The target award for Mr. Barry was 127% of base salary while for the other Named Executive Officers because his leadership role in the global organization and level of responsibility and experience warrants the greater percentage opportunity.